lucasgwartz/Penguins/README.md

-Analyzed Penguins Data in Seaborn using Python.
+I analyzed data of Penguins from Seaborn, using Python.